sadi200/Storkbot/README.md

 - For connection issues, check your internet connection and verify the Stork Oracle API is accessible
 - If using proxies, check that your proxies.txt is properly formatted and proxies are operational

-## Disclaimer

-This bot is provided for educational purposes only.
-Use at your own risk.
-The authors are not responsible for any consequences that may arise from using this bot, including but not limited to account termination or loss of rewards.

-## License

-MIT License

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.